jbwhit/feedback/README.md

 # jbwhit/feedback

 This is a quick little ask-me-anything type of repository.
 It is forked from [@holman's feedback repo](https://github.com/holman/feedback) and [@mdo's feedback repos](https://github.com/mdo/feedback/).
+I've left the words below that also apply to how I'm going to run this repo.

 ---

 ### Ask a question

-Asking a question is as easy as
+Ask a question by
 [creating a new issue](https://github.com/jbwhit/feedback/issues/new) on this project.